Garden Spiders

 Most Sheet Web Spiders, like the Lepthyphantes sp. to the left, spend their lives upside down.
 To the right a small but interesting linen weaver: Drapetisca socialis.

-We woke up this Sac Spider (Clubiona sp.) from it's winter sleep to take some pictures.
+I had to wake up this Sac Spider (Clubiona sp.) from it's winter sleep to take some pictures.

 A very common sac spider throughout Britain on ivy and under loose bark: Clubiona comta.